Advances in Dental Care: What’s New at the Dentist

 Digital X-rays have many uses besides finding cavities.
 They also help look at the bone below the teeth to determine if the bone level of support is good.
 Dentists can use the X-rays to check the placement of an implant -- a titanium screw-like device that is inserted into the jawbone so that an artificial tooth can be attached.

-Digital X-rays also help endodontists -- dentists who specialize in root canals -- to see if they have thoroughly cleaned the canal during the procedure.
+Digital X-rays also help endodontists -- dentists who specialize in root canals -- to see if they have performed the procedure properly.

 Traditionally, dentists use an instrument they call the "explorer" to find cavities.
 That's the instrument they poke around with in your mouth during a checkup.
 When it "sticks" in a tooth, they look closer to see if they find decay.

-Many dentists are now switching to the diode laser, a higher-tech option for detecting and removing cavities.
-The laser helps to identify pockets of bacteria inside the tooth, producing a digital readout of the level of bacteria.
+Many dentists are now switching to the diode laser, a higher-tech option for detecting tooth decay.
 The dentist can then choose to watch the tooth, comparing the levels at the next visit, or advise that the cavity be removed and the tooth filled.

 When healthy teeth are exposed to the wavelength of the diode laser, they don't glow or fluoresce, so the reading on the digital display is low.
 But decayed teeth glow in proportion to the amount of decay, resulting in higher readings on the display.